aws-samples/generative-ai-cdk-constructs-samples/samples/contract-compliance-analysis/README.md

 For detailed usage instructions and guidance, see the [User Guide](./documentation/user-guide.adoc).

-## Optional: Amazon Q Developer CLI Assistant
+## Optional: Use Amazon Q Developer CLI Assistant to setup project

 For additional setup assistance, you can optionally use Amazon Q Developer CLI, an AI assistant that can help guide you through the deployment process, troubleshoot issues, and answer questions about AWS services.